Hypfer/Valetudo/docs/_pages/general/why-not-valetudo.md

 While Valetudo may be used by anyone, five years of user interactions have shown that it works better for some demographics than others.

-One such demographic that seems to often run into trouble when using Valetudo is apple users.
-(I know, right?)
-Specifically, those fully invested into the Apple Ecosystem and way of life.

-It should be clearly stated that of course there is no active effort to lock out people using apple products going on.
-However, it seems that the "think different"-way of interaction with and understanding of the world is simply incompatible with how Valetudo is built, supported and maintained.
-Thus, if you're a member of that group, you'll likely be very unhappy with Valetudo.

-Another demographic that seems to struggle hard with usage of Valetudo are people suffering from an exceptionally short attention span.
+One such demographic that seems to struggle hard with usage of Valetudo are people suffering from an exceptionally short attention span.
 As rooting a vacuum robot is an advanced topic, it will always require careful and mindful reading of information available to get an understanding of how things work and need to be done.